eXascaleInfolab/clubmark/README.md

 - the target datasets are very different by structure and size (orders of magnitude varying from KBs to GBs);
 - the accessory evaluating applications (NMI, F1 Scores, ...) have very different (orders of magnitude) time and memory complexity and architecture (single-threaded and multi-threaded applications).

-Ideally, the executing applications (algorithms) should be executed in parallel in a way to guarantee that they:
+Ideally, the applications should be executed in parallel in a way to guarantee that they:
-- are not swapped from RAM to HDD (which happens on the *unconstrained* execution of multiple memory demanding apps) to not affect the efficiency measurements;
+- are not swapped out from RAM (which happens on the *unconstrained* execution of multiple memory demanding apps) to not affect the efficiency measurements;
 - consume as much available hardware resources as possible to speedup the benchmarking;
 - localize the CPU cache (the processes are not jumped between the CPUs and work with the hot cache);
 - are automatically terminated from the execution on more complex datasets if do not satisfy the execution constraints on lighter datasets.